 Unlike established companies, startups rarely depend on business consultants.
 These specialists in business are often considered an unnecessary expense by small companies.
 Some startups may openly frown at a traditional business support sector like consultancy.
-Regardless, in the competitive modern day environment, startups require all the help they can get.
+Regardless, in the competitive modern-day environment, startups require all the help they can get.

 Consultants may be able to offer valuable advice on how a tiny company can best use resources.
 Most business consultants now offer affordable services for smaller companies so cost may not always be an issue.
 Let’s ponder for a moment whether a startup really should invest in a business consultant:

-Reasons to Say Yes:
+Reasons to Say ‘Yes, We need a Consultant’

 Startups Can Benefit from Unbiased Feedback